n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 category does not fully capture the behavior of the character in the shaping process.

+Many Myanmar letters may be followed by a `Variation Selector` codepoint in order to request the "dotted form" of the corresponding glyph.
+These variations are defined in Unicode's `Standardized Variants` document; only the codepoints listed in that document support substitution via variation selectors.
+At present, only "Variation Selector 1" (`U+FE00`) is used with Myanmar.

+If the active font does not include glyphs representing the requested variant of the letter preceding the variation selector, then the shaping engine must treat the variation selector codepoint as invisible and ignorable and use the default version of the preceding letter.

 ### Myanmar character tables ###

 Separate character tables are provided for the Myanmar and Vedic